The Cube (Innovation Lab)

 - Anatomy and Physiology students are designing and building prosthetic hands and joint models.

 - Middle School Physical Science and Earth Science students are planning and designing experiments for high altitude balloon launches.
-In January 2016, the eigith grade students launched their weather balloon to great success.
+Each year, the eighth grade students launch a weather balloon to great success.
 (Read more and see a video here!)

 - Third grade is building cardboard cities that are enhanced with electrical circuits to provide lights and motion.